Skip to Content

 At the conclusion of this session, participants should be better able to:

-1. Evaluate recent evidence linking imaging markers to clinical phenoconversion, from at risk state to motor phenoconversion and disease progression
+1. Evaluate recent evidence linking imaging markers, from prodromal stages to motor phenoconversion and disease progression

 2. Discuss the state-of-the-art of alpha synuclein imaging tracers development as well as connectome-based models in understanding alpha-synuclein spread across neuronal networks

-3. Discuss advances in the imaging of inflammation and non-synuclein protein deposition in parkinsonism relevance
+3. Discuss advances in the imaging of non-synuclein protein deposition in parkinsonism

 Recommended Audience